OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 > [!NOTE]
 > The **Run script** Power Automate action only supports scripts stored in your OneDrive.
 To run scripts shared in SharePoint libraries, use the **Run script from SharePoint library (Preview)** action.
 This action is currently in preview and is subject to change based on feedback.
 If you encounter any issues with this action, please report them through the **Help** > **Give Feedback** option in Power Automate.

-> [!IMPORTANT]
+### Data security in Office Scripts with Power Automate

-> The "Run script" action gives people who use the Excel connector significant access to your workbook and its data.
+The "Run script" action gives people who use the Excel connector significant access to your workbook and its data.
 Additionally, there are security risks with scripts that make external API calls, as explained in [External calls from Power Automate](external-calls.md).
 If your admin is concerned with the exposure of highly sensitive data, they can either turn off the Excel Online connector or restrict access to Office Scripts through the [Office Scripts administrator controls](/microsoft-365/admin/manage/manage-office-scripts-settings).

+For admins who manage their tenant with Conditional Access (CA) policies, it's a best practice to disable Power Automate on unmanaged devices.
+This process is detailed in the blog post [Control Access to Power Apps and Power Automate with Azure AD Conditional Access Policies](https://devblogs.microsoft.com/premier-developer/control-access-to-power-apps-and-power-automate-with-azure-ad-conditional-access-policies/).

 ## Data transfer in flows for scripts